Contactless tickets on the anvil when metro train services resume

 New Delhi, Apr 30: The government will make changes in the way tickets are distributed for travel in metro trains.

-The single token tickets will be done away with and the government would allow only the use of contactless individual smart cards, when services resume.
-The magnetic strip card can be re-charged and these would allow automatic fare collection at the access gates.
+The single token tickets will be done away with and the government would allow only the use of contactless individual smart cards when services resume.
+The magnetic stripe card can be re-charged and these would allow automatic fare collection at the access gates.

 Coronavirus Lockdown: Many districts to get 'considerable relaxations' from May 4, says MHA